daily-co/react-native-daily-js/README.md

   --data '{"properties":{"signaling_impl":"ws"}}'
 ```

 Of course, you may also want to specify a name as well as other properties.
-See the [Daily.co REST API docs](https://docs.daily.co/reference#rooms) for general guidance on how to create a new room or update an existing room.
+See the [Daily REST API docs](https://docs.daily.co/reference#rooms) for general guidance on how to create a new room or update an existing room.

 ## Usage